Fraunhofer-Institut für Holzforschung, Wilhelm-Klauditz-Institut (WKI) — Germany

 - ✓ Safe for bedrooms, nurseries, enclosed spaces

 This does not mean that all aluminium panels emit harmful levels of VOCs — it means that without independent testing to the same Fraunhofer WKI standard, there is no verified basis for comparison.
-The SunWave Ceramica has the only published zero-VOC result from an independent laboratory in this product category.
+The SunWave Ceramica has a published TVOC result from an independent laboratory — 0.043 mg/m³, with no carcinogenic compounds detected — that's rare in this product category.

 Why This Matters for Swiss Homes and Hotels